Bisto: Advertising

 Bisto is notable both for the age of its brand and for the advertising campaigns it has used.
 In 1919, the Bisto Kids (created by illustrator Will Owen (1869–1957)) appeared in newspapers and soon became popular.
-The Bisto Kids were a boy and girl in ragged clothes, who would be illustrated catching the odour of Bisto on the breeze and exhale longingly, "Ah, Bisto!"
+The Bisto Kids were a boy and girl in ragged clothes, who would be illustrated catching the aroma of Bisto on the breeze and exhale longingly, "Ah, Bisto!"

 The Bisto Kids were also part of more elaborate advertising campaigns in later years.
 The Bisto Kids have not been included in Bisto advertising since 1996.

 Many Bisto adverts shown on television through the years on British and Irish television are available on websites such as YouTube, Dailymotion, Classic TV Adverts, Retro TV Adverts, History of Advertising Trust, Vimeo and TV Ark.

 1930s

 In Birmingham in the 1930s a competition was held to choose a name for the two Bisto twin characters, a boy and a girl smelling Bisto's gravy.
 The competition was won by Mr and Mrs Simmonds, who named the twins after themselves, calling them Bill and Maree.